Terms to Know

 The out-of-pocket maximum does not include benefit reductions due to failure to precertify, covered expenses paid at 100%, expenses exceeding the MAA, expenses not covered by the plan, or employee premium contributions.

-Doctors, hospitals, and other providers who have agreed to negotiated fees with Cigna.
-Typically, you’ll pay less than you would for services from an out-of-network provider.
+Doctors, hospitals, and other providers who have agreed to negotiated fees with Anthem.
+Typically, you’ll pay less than you would for services from a non-PPO provider.

 Preventive Care